nigeltao/boring-libjpeg-turbo/README.md

 ### Removed C Library Features

 - IDCT scaling.
+- Merged upsampling (merging upsampling with color conversion, which is fast but 'sloppy', as opposed to higher quality, 'fancy' upsampling).
 - Quantization from 24-bit (or 32-bit) to 8-bit color.
 - RGB565 color space.